X

 That monthly cost of senior living communities typically covers housing, utilities, housekeeping, groundskeeping, and countless amenities, transforming what used to be unpredictable home expenses into one manageable, consistent payment.

-When you sell your home to move into a CCRC, you’re not “spending” your assets — you’re redirecting them.
-You’re converting the equity in your house into a comprehensive lifestyle plan that includes a predictable stream of services, future care, community, and security.
+When you sell your home to move into a CCRC, you’re not losing your investment — you’re redirecting it.
+You’re turning your home equity into a comprehensive lifestyle plan that includes housing, care, and community.

 And there’s more: many CCRCs provide full-or-partially-refundable entrance fee options, allowing you to preserve assets for your estate or loved ones.
 Many non-profit CCRCs offer the added benefit of promising residents that even if they outlive their assets through no fault of their own, they’ll always have a home in the CCRC.
 The result is financial predictability and peace of mind — two things money alone can’t buy.